 Especially smaller sites with less traffic use Let’s Encrypt

-Implementation of extended functions is currently not in sight.
-This is because the validation of organizations and companies requires man-hours, which in turn cost money.
-A detailed discussion about this can also be found in the Let's Encrypt forum.
+The implementation of extended functions is currently not in sight.
+This is because the validation of organisations and companies requires man-hours, which in turn cost money.
+A detailed discussion about this can also be found in the Let’s Encrypt forum.

 Conclusion: In my opinion, Let’s Encrypt still has huge potential

-So far, it seems that Let's Encrypt has not yet made the transition to exponential growth.
-This could change in 2017 when Chrome starts to mark websites without HTTPS.
-The behavior of other browser manufacturers in this matter will also have an influence on further developments.
-However, the development that Let's Encrypt has initiated is to be welcomed in any case, both for website operators and hosting providers.
+So far, it seems that Let’s Encrypt has not yet managed the transition to exponential growth.
+This could change in 2017 when Chrome starts labelling websites without HTTPS.
+The behaviour of other browser manufacturers in this matter will also have an influence on further developments.
+However, the development that Let’s Encrypt has initiated is to be welcomed in any case, both for website operators and hosting providers.

 Do you already use a Let’s Encrypt certificate or have you had experience with it?
 Share your knowledge with us and other users.
 As the sys admin of Raidboxes, I am also happy to answer your questions about SSL.